manulea/MITGUI/README.md

 # MITGUI
 - Python version: 3.6.7

---- GUI INSTALL ---
+# GUI INSTALL
 git clone https://github.com/manulea/MITGUI

-> In the MITGUI directory
+> cd in to the MITGUI directory
-> Using Anaconda Prompt
+> & using Anaconda Prompt
   > pipenv shell
   > pipenv sync //<----- may take a while